-At the 1917 Rotary International Convention, outgoing Rotary president Arch Klumph proposed setting up an endowment for the purpose of doing good in the world.
+At the 1917 Rotary International Convention, outgoing Rotary president Arch Klumph proposed setting up an endowment of the purpose of doing good in the world.
 That one idea, and an initial contribution of \$26.50, set in motion a powerful force that has transformed millions of lives around the globe.

 The Rotary Foundation is organized as a public charity operated exclusively for charitable purposes and governed by a Board of Trustees.
+The operations of Rotary International, a

+Foundation History

-The operations of Rotary International, a member organization, are overseen by its Board of Directors.
+member organization, are overseen by its Board of Directors.

 The headquarters of Rotary International and The Rotary Foundation are in Evanston, Illinois, USA.
-We have associate foundations in Australia, Brazil, Canada, Germany, India, Japan, and the United Kingdom. https://infogram.com/rotary-foundation-grants-1hzi4o57gxop2pw Read More 4.
-Why the Pins?
+We have associate foundations in Australia, Brazil, Canada, Germany, India, Japan, and the United Kingdom. https://infogram.com/rotary-foundation-grants-1hzj4o57gxop2pw

+The Paul Harris Fellow Recognition

+Our club is official a Paul Harris Club.
+The Paul Harris Fellow recognition acknowledges individuals who contribute, or who have contributions made in their name, of \$1,000 to The Rotary Foundation.

+Rotary established the recognition in 1957 to encourage and show appreciation for substantial contributions to what was then the Foundation so only program, Rotary Foundation Fellowships for Advanced Study, the precursor to Ambassadorial Scholarships.
+For more information visit rotary.org/en/history-paul-harris-fellow-recognition.

+Read More

+Quesenberry easurer

+outh/ Services Chair Club Director Gloria Ann Burns Public hair Director Thomas Dixon Club Director

+ergeant-at

+ong Scholarship

+Club Director

+lenryka

+Manes International

+Director Felix Pardo

+Club Director Club Service

+Membership Chair Rene Rocha

+Civic and Charity

+Director Community

+ocational

+Chair llub

+Service Chair Francis X. Sexton Jr. Club Director

+4. Why the Pins?

 Rotarians are expected to wear a Rotary pin ... not just to club meetings, district meetings and events, and when you travel but everyday.
 People recognize the emblem.
 It connects you with other Rotarians throughout the world.
-Remember, Rotary is an international organization with 1.2 million members worldwide.
+Remember, Rotary is an international organization with 1.2 million members world-wide.
 And for those who are unfamiliar with Rotary, the pin gives us the opportunity to tell the Rotary story and perhaps influence others to join us.
-Read More